-The federal government also sets a maximum monthly maintenance needs allowance, which as of January 2019, is $3,160.50.
+The federal government also sets a maximum monthly maintenance needs allowance, which, for 2020, is $3,216.00.
 (Unlike the MMMNA, the maximum monthly figure changes each January).
 The maximum monthly maintenance needs allowance calculation is based on a rather complicated formula that takes your housing costs into consideration.

 While the federal government sets this minimum and maximum monthly income allowance, some states use just one standard figure within the given parameters.
-For instance, as of 2019, California and Texas both use a standard spousal income allowance of $3,160.50, and Illinois has a standard figure of $2,739.
+For instance, as of 2020, California and Texas both use a standard spousal income allowance of $3,216.00, and Illinois has a standard figure of $2,739.

-Generally speaking, if your income is less than between $2,113.75 and $3,160.50 per month, then you are entitled to keep some of your spouse’s income.
+Generally speaking, if your income is less than between $2,155 and $3,216 per month, then you are entitled to keep some of your spouse’s income.

 There is one exception to this rule.
-If, you, as the healthy spouse have income that falls below the Minimum Maintenance Needs Allowance (see question above) for your state, or are determined to be entitled to a higher spousal allowance based on shelter costs, a portion of your institutionalized spouse’s income can be transferred to you.
+If you, as the healthy spouse, have income that falls below the Minimum Maintenance Needs Allowance (see question above) for your state, or are determined to be entitled to a higher spousal allowance based on shelter costs, a portion of your institutionalized spouse’s income can be transferred to you.

 The short answer is maybe, it depends on your state and the combined value of these assets.
-However, by working with a Medicaid planner, it is likely the non-institutionalized spouse will be able to retain most of these assets.
+However, by working with a Medicaid planner, it is likely the non-institutionalized spouse will be able to keep most of these assets.

-Unlike income, where a Medicaid recipient’s income is considered separate from his or her spouse, a married couples’ assets are considered jointly owned and are used to determine Medicaid eligibility.
-This holds true even if the assets, such as a savings account, is only in one spouse’s name.
+Unlike income, where a Medicaid recipient’s income is considered separate from his or her spouse, a married couple’s assets are considered jointly owned and are used to determine Medicaid eligibility.
+This holds true even if the assets, such as a savings account, are only in one spouse’s name.
 Of course, certain assets, such as your home, household goods, vehicle, and personal belongings are exempt.
 (Learn more about Medicaid and joint assets here).

-Independent Retirement Accounts (IRA’s) and 401K’s are a little bit trickier.
+Independent Retirement Accounts (IRAs) and 401Ks are a little bit trickier.
 For example, there are approximately 20 states that allow a community spouse’s 401K or IRA to be exempt, given the asset is fully owned by him or her.

 Yes, your spouse can keep a minimal amount of assets.
 This figure varies by state, but in most states, the spouse entering the nursing home can keep $2,000 in assets.